Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to AFP news agency, Ms. von der Leyen said that the EU needs to invest 500 billion Euros (equivalent to 535 billion USD) in the next decade to strengthen its defense capabilities.

-However, the EC chief did not provide details on the expected costs or how the EU would finance the investment, such as through member states' spending or the issuance of common EU defence bonds.
+However, the EC chief did not provide details on the expected costs or how the EU would finance the investment, such as through member states' spending or the issuance of common EU defense bonds.

-Notably, France supports the idea of using “Eurobonds” to finance defense investments, but some countries, including Germany, oppose the idea.
+Notably, France supports the idea of using “Euro bonds” to finance defense investments, but some countries, including Germany, oppose the idea.

-Meanwhile, Estonian Prime Minister Kaja Kallas has proposed a €100 billion defence investment plan financed by joint debt.
+Meanwhile, Estonian Prime Minister Kaja Kallas has proposed a 100 billion euro defense investment plan financed by shared debt.
 European Commissioner Thierry Breton also supports the plan.

-Except for Ms. Ursula von der Leyen (middle) who was nominated for a second term as President of the EC, Estonian Prime Minister Kaja Kallas (right) and former Portuguese Prime Minister Antonio Costa (left) were chosen for the positions of High Representative for Foreign Affairs and Security Policy and President of the European Council, respectively.
-(Source: EC) |
+Except for Ms. Ursula von der Leyen (center) who was nominated for a second term as President of the EC, Estonian Prime Minister Kaja Kallas (right) and former Portuguese Prime Minister Antonio Costa (left) were chosen for the positions of High Representative for Foreign Affairs and Security Policy and President of the European Council, respectively.
+(Source: EC)

 New staff